-If hummingbirds are in your area, they'll more than likely visit a feeder you put out for them -- as long as they can find it.
-If they aren't visiting your feeder, it may be that they haven't noticed it yet, or that the nectar blend you've offered isn't ideal.
-Attract hummingbirds by altering the location of the feeder and by using a basic sugar water solution that provides much-needed calories for them.
+If hummingbirds are in your area, they'll likely visit any feeder you put out for them—provided they can find it.
+If these delightful little birds aren't visiting your feeder, it may be that they haven't noticed it yet, or it might be that the nectar blend you're offering isn't ideal.
+To attract hummingbirds, try altering the location of the feeder or abandon fancy nectar blends in favor of a basic sugar water solution that provides much-needed calories for them.

 Location, Location, Location

-A Touch of Red
+Add a Touch of Red

-While hummingbirds visit and drink nectar from flowers and feeders of all colors, they're drawn to shades of red.
+While hummingbirds visit and drink nectar from flowers and feeders of all colors, they're especially drawn to shades of red.
 Use a feeder that has a bit of red on it, such as fake red flowers.
 Tie a red ribbon on the feeder or its hanger to draw even more attention to it.
 Add another ribbon to a nearby tree or location where hummingbirds can spot it from afar.
-Do not use red food coloring in the nectar, however, as this may be harmful to hummingbirds.
+Do not use red food coloring in the nectar, however, as this may be harmful to the hummingbirds.

-Testing Different Feeders
+Test Different Feeders

-Do not use honey, artificial sweeteners or other types of sugars, as they may be harmful to hummingbirds or may ferment.
+Do not use honey, artificial sweeteners, or other types of sugars, as they may be harmful to hummingbirds or may ferment.
 Fill the feeder half full of nectar and change the nectar every three to four days.
-During warm weather, the nectar may need to be changed more often to prevent mold.
-Wash the feeder out before changing the nectar each time by rinsing the feeder with hot water.
+During warm weather, the nectar may need to be changed more frequently to prevent mold.
+Wash the feeder out each time before changing the nectar by rinsing it with hot water.
 Do not use harsh chemicals such as bleach, which may be harmful to hummingbirds.